PlagueHO/AzureOpenAIDemo/prompt-examples/health/clinical-code-and-documentation-generation.md

 Procedure: Emergency laparoscopic appendectomy with drainage of peritoneal abscess Medications on discharge: Paracetamol 1 g four times daily, Amoxicillin-clavulanate 625 mg three times daily for seven days Follow-up instructions: Keep incisions clean and dry, avoid heavy lifting for four weeks, see GP in one week for wound check and removal of sutures, contact hospital if signs of infection or bleeding occur.
 Other information: Patient tolerated procedure well, no intraoperative complications, pathology confirmed acute suppurative appendicitis with perforation and abscess formation.
-The patient fell over in hospital and fractured thier pelvis.
-A chest X-ray was also performed.
+The patient fell over in hospital and fractured their pelvis.
+A chest X-ray was also performed because the patient reported chest pain and was having trouble breathing.

 Discharge summary prepared by:
 Dr. Jane Doe